dionyziz/ting/etc/spec/ARCHITECTURE.md

 The Messages resource is used to store and retrieve chat messages.
 It is accessible through the `/messages` URL.

-There are two operations:
+There are four operations:

 1. A GET operation on `/messages/<channel_name>`.
 This retrieves the chat messages recently exchanged on a channel.
 They are returned as a JSON array of messages.
 By default, the number of messages returned is limited to 100.
    The GET variable `lim` can be used to alter the limit.
 The messages are ordered from newest to oldest.
-Each message is represented as a dict with three keys:
+Each message is represented as a dict with six keys:

+   * `id`: The id of the message in the database.
    * `text`: The text of the chat message.
    * `username`: The username of the person who wrote the message.
+   * `datetime_start`: The time the message started being typed, in UTC epoch milliseconds.
-   * `datetime`: The time the message was sent, in UTC epoch milliseconds.
+   * `datetime_sent`: The time the message was sent, in UTC epoch milliseconds.
+   * `typing`: Indicates whether the message is currently being typed, takes a boolean value.

 2. A POST operation on `/messages/<channel_name>`.
 This is a **privileged operation** that persists a message on a given channel.
-The POST body contains a JSON dictionary with three keys, `text`, `username`, and `datetime`, with the semantics above.
+The POST body contains a dictionary with four keys, `text`, `username`, `datetime_start` and `typing`, with the semantics above.

+3. A PATCH operation on `/messages/<channel_name>`.
+This is a **privileged operation** that updates a message on a given channel.
+The PATCH body contains a dictionary with four keys `text`, `id`, `datetime_sent` and `typing`, with the semantics above. `id` is used for searching, while `text`, `datetime_sent` and `typing` are used as the fields to update.

+4. A DELETE operation on `/messages/<channel_name>`.
+This is a **privileged operation** that deletes a message on a given channel.
+The DELETE body contains a dictionary with one key `id`, with the semantics above.

 ### Channels
 The Channels resource is used to create and retrieve channel information.